hpamanji/terraform-zero-to-hero-course/Day_02/03_provider_configuration.md

 Terraform allows us to define providers in main.tf, but it can also be defined into a dedicated provider.tf file.

-In the example below, we are addding `aws` provider in our terraform configuration file (main.tf):
+In the example below, we are adding `aws` provider in our terraform configuration file (main.tf):

 ```cmd
 provider "aws" {